foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image1%20(2)(1).jpeg" width="45%" height="45%" align="left" style="text-align:right; margin:0px 20px">
 When someone wants to search for cake decorating content, there are a lot of relevant hashtags.

-After using several hashtags included "cake decorating", I started to research another popular baking topic: frosting.
+Several of my hashtags where focused on cake decorating.
+I wanted to diversify my hashtags to be relevant to more people's searches.
+Another popular baking topic came to mind: frosting.

 The content piece I was sharing used buttercream frosting.

-Buttercream is a very popular type of frosting that is used to decorate cakes.
+Buttercream is a type of frosting that is commonly used to decorate cakes.
 I started to type out "buttercream" to see what hashtags would pop up.
 <p>
 Circled in red where the most relevant hashtags that I added to my pin.